 Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for "Firefighter 1."
 Includes a practicum for "Driver" and "Pumper Operator" certifications.
 Students completing the course will take written and task performance tests for "Firefighter 1" and "Pumper Operator."
 Prerequisite: FRP153.
 Offered as needed.
-FRP261H Fire Incident Related

-Experience 4 Honors
+FRP261H Fire Incident Related Experience 4 Honors 9 lab hrs/wk.
+3 cr.

-Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for "Firefighter 1."
-Includes a practicum for "Driver" and "Pumper Operator" certifications.
-Students completing the course will take written and task performance tests for "Firefighter 1" and "Pumper Operator."
+Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for NFPA Firefighter I. Includes a practicum for NFPA Driver and NFPA Pumper Operator certifications.
+Students completing the course will take written and task performance tests for NFPA Firefighter I and NFPA Pumper Operator.
 Provides a practicum for leadership, supervisory, and management skills.
 Prerequisite: FRP153.
 Offered as needed.